sudormrfbin/cheatsheet.nvim/README.md

 ## For Plugin Authors

-You can put a `cheatsheet.txt` file in the root of your repo (like in this repo) and it will be picked up automatically and displayed on `:Cheatsheet`.
-Even without this plugin it is very readable and can serve as a normal quickstart file.
+You can put a `cheatsheet.txt` file in the root of your repo ([like](./cheatsheet.txt) in this repo) and it will be picked up automatically and displayed on `:Cheatsheet`.
+You don't have to add the file to your repo *solely* to support searching it using `cheatsheet.nvim` -- the format is simple enough to be opened and read normally and can serve as a great quickstart for users.

 ## Additional Cheatsheets

 Cheats for other plugins are collected in [contrib](./contrib/cheatsheet.txt).
-Ideally plugin authors would supply their own `cheatsheet.txt`, but since that is not widespread, they are collected here.
+Ideally plugin authors would supply their own `cheatsheet.txt`, but since that is not possible for every plugin, they are collected here.
 You can copy them at your leisure.

 ## Acknowledgements